-2.4.1 Air Control
+2.4.1 Air control

-The air control is located underneath the ash shelf.
-To open the air control, pull the air control handle completely to the left (High).
+The air control is located below the ash shelf on the right.
+To open the air control, push the air control handle completely to the left (High).
 This will increase the burn rate.
 To close the air control, push the air control handle completely to the right (Low).
 This will decrease the burn rate.

-2.4.2 High burn rate
+2.4.2 High burn rate (primary air control open)